 We know what it takes to give a team the best possible chance at success.
-We have 3 nights in Khare at 4,950m/ 16,240 feet, we use the Base Camp at 5,300m/ 17,388 feet which most trips don’t do and we have High Camp at 5,800m/ 19,028 feet, so we have built in plenty of days acclimatization and days for bad weather and additional summit attempts.
+First, we have developed a new route in to Mera Peak.
+Others try and copy us for good reason.
+Secondly, we have 3 nights in Khare at 4,950m/ 16,240 feet.
+Thirdly, we have two nights in Mera Peak Base Camp at 5,350m/ 17,552 feet.
+Most trips don’t do this and this is important for safety and success.
+Finally, we use High Camp at 5,800m/ 19,028 feet.
+We have built in plenty of days for acclimatization, bad weather and additional summit attempts.

-All you need to do is come prepared, in good health, fully trained and mentally ready for 18/20 days out in the wilderness of the Himalaya’s.
-We recommend previous altitude trekking experience having trekked above 5,000m/ 16,404 feet you don’t want to be wasting your time coming on a Mera peak climb if you have no idea how your body reacts to low levels of oxygen.
-This can be dangerous!! understanding how your body reacts in low oxygen environments is critical to all high altitude mountaineering trips.
+All you need to do is come prepared, in good health, fully trained and mentally prepared for 18/20 days in the wilderness.
+We recommend previous high altitude trekking experience having trekked above 5,000m/ 16,404 feet.
+If you have no idea how your body reacts to low levels of oxygen, don’t waste your time coming on a Mera peak trip.
+Understanding how your body reacts to low oxygen environments is critical before signing up to a trip like this.
+Why not chat with our team first, before signing up to a Mera Peak Expedition.

-Long days hiking and Daily Gym work are so important
+Long Days Hiking and Daily Gym Work are Important

-You do need to have specific training for Mera Peak.
-You will be hiking up and down hills in low oxygen environments for days on end.
-You will be carrying 6+kg/ 13+lbs each day with 2/3 liters of water at any time, rain gear, camera, sun cream, snack and higher up you will have to carry gloves, down, fleece, warm hat, crampons, harness, ice axe so the weight you are carrying will go up to possibly 10kg/ 22lbs.
+There is some very specific training you need to be doing before your Mera Peak adventure.
+Firstly, you need to be hiking up and down hills.
+You will doing this in a low oxygen environments for days on end.
+Secondly, you will be carrying 6+kg/ 13+lbs each day on the trail.
+On any given day you will be carrying with 2/3 liters of water, rain gear, camera, sun cream and snacks.
+Higher up the trail you will have to carry gloves, down jacket, fleece, warm hat, crampons, harness and Ice Axe.
+Finally, we recommend you build up to carrying 15 kg/ 33 lbs

-You also need to build an endurance program that gets you training in a similar way to the actual trail and climb.
-Training with weighted back pack building up to carrying 18kg/ 40lbs is critical in this part of your training.
-You will be walking up and down steps, steep trail, across and up and down a glacier, with heavier mountaineering boots with crampons on so you need to consider all elements of the trail and lack of oxygen.
-If you are going to be walking 4 to 8 and up to 14 hours a day you need to think about this when you are training.
-Getting in some multi-day hiking for long periods of time and building this slowly, starting with 2/3 hours will work and build up to 6/8 hours.
+You also need to build an endurance program that gets you training in a similar to the actual trail.
+Training with weighted back pack building up to carrying 15 kg/ 33 lbs is critical in this part of your training.
+You will be walking up and down steps, steep trail, across and up and down a glacier, with heavier mountaineering boots with crampons on.
+You need to consider all elements of the trail and lack of oxygen while developing the correct training plan.
+If you are going to be walking 4 to 8 and up to 14 hours a day you need to be training in a similar manor.
+As you get closer to your trip, it is important to get in some multi-day hiking.
+Remember when hiking to build slowly, starting with 2/3 hours and build towards 6/8 hours if possible.

-Remember you are going on the climb to enjoy it and have the experience of a lifetime.
+To sum up, you are going on the climb to enjoy it and have the experience of a lifetime.
 The better prepared you are the better.
 You should consider doing an introduction to mountaineering.
-Being competent using crampons, ice axe, jumar and abseiling using a figure of 8 is really important.
+Being competent using Crampons, Ice Axe, Jumar and abseiling using a figure of 8 is really important.
 CONTACT US today and find out more specifics that will help you achieve your goal of climbing Mera peak.
 We look forward to talking to you and helping you map out a training plan that will work for you.